AcademySoftwareFoundation/OpenTimelineIO/docs/design/editorial_design.md

 ```

 # Editing Commands
-Let's go through some of the most common commands and what the possibly python API might look like:
+Let's go through some of the most common commands and what the python API might look like:

 ## Overwrite